 Wanted/Needed/Loved: Musicians and the Stuff They Can't Live Without is a monthly column in The Rumpus.
 In each installment, musicians share stories about meaningful objects, which are produced by me, and illustrated by Esme Blegvad.
 We've DONE 40+ So far.
-Below are the first 3 stories.
+Below are the first 3 stories and THE FULL INDEX CAN BE FOUND HERE.

 GREG SAUNIER'S Tour KIT